izabelcavassim/PRDM9_analyses/README.md

 Main analyzes are:

 1. Building confident calls for PRDM9.
 The details are described in [Baker et al., 2017](https://elifesciences.org/articles/24133)
-2. [RNAseq_analyses.md](./RNAseq_analyses.md) Contains scripts used to verify PRDM9 calls using RNA-seq data.
+2. [RNAseq_analyses.md](./RNAseq_analyses.md) It contains the script used to verify PRDM9 and candidate gene calls using RNAseq data.
-3. [Orthologous_search.md](./Orthologous_search.md) Contains scripts used to identify orthologs of candidate co-evolving meiosis genes across vertebrates (339 species).
+3. [Orthologous_search.md](./Orthologous_search.md) It contains scripts used to identify orthologs of candidate co-evolving meiosis genes across vertebrates (339 species).
-4. [PIC.Rmd](./PIC.Rmd) Contains R script used for the Phylogenetic Independent Contrats (PIC) between PRDM9 and candidate genes.
+4. [PIC.Rmd](./PIC.Rmd) It contains the R script used for the phylogenetic tests between two binary traits: PRDM9 completeness and the presence/absence of candidate genes (139).

 * The folder *data* includes some of the data used or generated for the PIC analyses.
 Other files are found the following repository https://doi.org/10.6084/m9.figshare.11672685